Advisor: Karrin Hanshew

 Committee: Sean Forner, Edward Murphy, Aminda Smith

 Fields: Modern Europe; Modern Germany; Modern Italy; Women and Gender Studies

 Research Languages: Italian and German

-My research has been generously funded through a guest stay at the University of Cologne (2018), the Milton E. Meulder Graduate Fellowship in History (2017), the Gliozzo Dissertation Scholarship (2017), the College of Social Sciences, and the Department of History.
-I am grateful to my students for nominating me for the IAH Sommers Teaching Excellence award, which I also received in 2017.
+My research has been generously funded through the Muelder-Lowe Graduate Award (2019), a guest stay research grant at the University of Cologne (2018), the Milton E. Meulder Graduate Fellowship in History (2017), the Gliozzo Dissertation Scholarship (2017), the College of Social Sciences, and the Department of History.
+I am grateful to my students for nominating me for the IAH Sommers Teaching Excellence Award, which I received in 2017.